Are you a Queenslander in your 20s? Here are the health issues to have on your radar

 That’s the good news, but it’s no reason to be complacent.
 While it’s important to have fun and live your life, this post takes a close look at some of the health issues we’d recommend having on your radar throughout your 20s.

-Tests and checks for both genders
+Tests and checks for everyone

 Let’s start with the serious stuff.
 Regardless of your gender, this is the short-list of medical tests and checks you should be prioritising in your 20s.